smbjorklund/media_update/doc/development-setup.md

 - Install Postgres natively/locally (on OS X for instance using homebrew).

-Running with postgres locally is much faster if you have anything but a very fast connection to _glory_, that is if you are not connected to the UiB network directly.
+Running with postgres locally is much faster if you have anything but a very fast connection to _glory_, that is if you are not wired to the UiB network directly.

 Select your preferred option above and make sure psql is able to connect to the